 I never thought of Japan as a romantic place until I explored it with my boyfriend.
 Yes, last year I went back to Japan.
 Spending days in Japan with him was absolutely fantastic.
 My all 4 happy hormones – endorphins, serotonin, dopamine, and oxytocin (which is the most dominant, by the way!)- have reached their maximum level during that trip.
 Even now, when I’m trying to remember those precious moments we had, it feels like my brain is trying to produce more serotonin.

 Meeting the boyfriend at the airport was one of the most exciting parts.
-After messaging him that I’m outside the JR ticket booth, I went to the bathroom and fix my face, hair, clothes, and everything that would make me feel fabulous.
+After messaging him that I’m outside the JR ticket booth, I went to the bathroom and fixed my face, hair, clothes, and everything that would make me feel fabulous.
 Then, I saw a man wearing a neon apple green hat.
 It’s him!
 Shouted my mind.
 Roller coaster of emotion overwhelmed me that day.
 Mostly nervous.
-It doesn’t matter now where we are, I am so preoccupied of the idea of him talking to my face, the idea that I’d be with him for 9 days, the idea of HIM.
+It doesn’t matter where we are, I am so preoccupied with the idea of him talking to my face, the idea that I’d be with him for 9 days, the idea of HIM.

-Honestly, I contemplated on whether to write about this travel or not, but the urge to show you how exciting the trip was is strong.
+Honestly, I contemplated on whether to write about this trip or not, but the urge to show you how exciting the trip was is strong.
 Fortunately, I felt the urge to write today.
-Blogging has always been therapeutic, especially when you wanted to read previous experiences you have written.
+Blogging has always been therapeutic, especially when you want to read previous experiences you have written.
 You can always look back and reminisce.
 I will try my best to remember everything during this trip and consolidate it here.

 While on the train going to Oshiage, he mentioned his favorite dungeons and dragons.
 I don’t have any idea what it’s all about but it sounded so awesome because he is awesome hehe.
 I’ve been in Japan before, although I know that he would love this trip (because why the hell not?), I’m still afraid to commit a mistake that would make him feel disappointed.
-I want this travel to be perfect at least.
+I want this trip to be perfect at least.

 It feels like we’re on the train the whole day.
 Along the way, the atmosphere has started to get colder due to a bit of rain outside.
 It was a chill and relaxing ride.
 The weather was about the same last year where we experienced a bit of rain on the first day then a hot summer feel for the rest of our stays.